family-guy/blog/_system_architecture/setup.md

 # docker rmi $(docker images --filter "dangling=true" --quiet)
 ```
 - Run `./deploy-homepage.sh`
-- Comment back in lines above
 - Check `<instance-ip-address>` in the browser (it should give a warning
 about the certificate not matching the domain)
+- Comment back in lines above
 - Point the domain to `<instance-ip-address>`
-- Check `<instance-ip-address>` in the browser (it should work as expected)
+- Now, `<instance-ip-address>` in the browser should work as expected

 #### ii.
 Continuous deployment (CircleCI, Kubernetes, Google Cloud Platform)